 MCPS will soon see the installation of vape detection systems in its high schools, following the county council's approval of a $2 million supplemental appropriation.
 The funding, sourced from the Juul settlement, aims to mitigate the growing health concerns surrounding vaping among students and create safer school environments.

 On Tuesday, the Montgomery County Council held a public hearing and unanimously adopted a resolution to approve Supplemental Appropriation #25-17 to the FY25 Operating Budget.
-The $2 million will come from a state grant provided as part of the Juul settlement, a legal case in which the e-cigarette company was held accountable for its role in marketing to minors.
+The $2 million will come from the $7.5 million Maryland won in the class action lawsuit against Juul.
+The legal case in which the e-cigarette company was held accountable for its role in marketing to minors.
 The funds will specifically be used for vape detection and prevention efforts in MCPS high schools.

 Vape detectors are special devices made to detect the chemicals and particles found in e-cigarette vapor.
 Unlike smoke detectors, which only detect smoke from fire, vape detectors can sense the vapor from e-cigarettes.
 They use sensors to notice changes in the air, such as certain chemicals, humidity, and tiny particles linked to vaping.